 Dimensions The Sports Coach The S4D Coach The physical dimension: the body moves Improvement of Flexibility Strength Endurance Coordination Orientation Reaction Balance Focus on the sports coach.
 Focus mainly on skill and physical improvement Preparation of sport participants Planning, goal setting and development for sport participant is essential for success Talented performers are important and invested in.
 Utilise the physical component to integrate other components to achieve holistic goals Planning, goal setting and development for sport participant is focused on performance in life Every participant is important.
-The cognitive dimension: the mind thinks Improves ability to concentrate reflect anticipate think logically take quick decisions develop strategies Concentration during learning and execution within the sport environment.
+The cognitive dimension: the mind thinks Improves ability to • concentrate • reflect • anticipate • think logically • take quick decisions • develop strategies Concentration during learning and execution within the sport environment.
 Reflect on performance after a match.
 Think logically in the context of a competition.
 Decisions related to sport context and participation Develop strategies to overcome opponents.
 Develop and implement strategies to enhance sport performance Concentration beyond the sport context during daily life activities.
 Gain from sport experiences Integration of thinking patterns from sport experience to daily life and experiences.
 Proactive, more logical decision-making.
 Develop strategies to deal with the challenges of life from their sport experience.
 The emotional dimension: the heart feels To learn how to deal with fear and frustration deal with aggression experience joy, fun and motivation learn how to win and lose Deal with pressure Management of fear and frustration within the sport context.
 Positive experiences are very often limited by performance driven outcomes and competition pressure.
 Aggressive opponents, robust competition, injuries Joy experienced when winning a match, depression when losing Dealing with pressure of winning and losing at all costs From the sport experiences the player manages to deal with fear and frustration in daily life.
-Place positive experiences from sport in context of human development, winning and losing as part of learning and daily achievements and goals The social dimension: people interact with each other Build friendships Develop trust, empathy, respect & tolerance Reduce prejudice and build social cohesion Learn to collaborate, resolve conflicts, respect rules Interact in a team Competition and Sports team context are used to build relationships and friendship within sport No proactive focus on developing relationships amongst players Focus on winning, no focus on dealing with issues such as Proactive development of friendships, not only amongst team mates but also other teams and communities Deliberate focus to use sport as a tool to break down barriers racism
+Place positive experiences from sport in context of human development, winning and losing as part of learning and daily achievements and goals The social dimension: people interact with each other • Build friendships • Develop trust, empathy, respect & tolerance • Reduce prejudice and build social cohesion • Learn to collaborate, resolve Competition and Sports team context are used to build relationships and friendship within sport No proactive focus on developing relationships amongst players Proactive development of friendships, not only amongst team mates but also other teams and communities Deliberate focus to use sport as a